 ABOUT ME

-I am a Lecturer in the Department of English at UC Berkeley.
+I have been happily teaching for twenty years.
+I am a Lecturer in the Department of English at the University of California, Berkeley.
+Before coming to Berkeley, I served on the faculty in the English departments at Rhode Island College, Boston University, and Florida Atlantic University.
 I was educated in two committedly interdisciplinary programs: the UC San Diego Literature Department (B.A., 1998) and the Program in Literature at Duke University (Ph.D., 2007).
-I have served on the faculty in the English Departments at Rhode Island College, Boston University, and Florida Atlantic University.

 My interests expand every day.
 I try to grate against the requirement to specialize as responsibly as possible.
 Outside of the classroom, I love to garden and go to the movies.